U.S. Army, WWII, Other Units in Collection:

 Captain, European Theater Communications Command:

-Another officer of the group, showing indoors, office shirt.
+Another officer of the group, showing indoors, khaki shirt.

 Major, SHAEF: